acsone/kwkhtmltopdf/README.md

 Create and push a git tag.

-Travis will build and deploy the client as a GitHub release.
+Travis will create a GitHub release with the client and server binaries.

-Docker Hub will build the images.
+[Docker Hub](https://cloud.docker.com/u/acsone/repository/docker/acsone/kwkhtmltopdf) will build the images.

 # Credits